caseyanderson/howtoSC3/MDPFA21/01-crash-course-FA21.md

 ## About

-Supercollider is actually two applications: a language interpreter and one (or more) synthesis (we often say synth for short) servers.
+Supercollider is made of two applications: a language interpreter and one (or more) synthesis servers.
 All communication between the `lang` (short for language) and the `server` is done via [OpenSoundControl](http://opensoundcontrol.org/).

 ## Starting the server